-Live with roommates
+Live with Roommates

-Living with roommates has a number of benefits to it aside from saving money.
-Whether they are local or international students, you can have someone to explore new locations and share discoveries with.
-This is the one of the best ways to experience a new city.
+Alternatively, you can connect with other students looking for roommates or a sublet takeover through your host school’s Facebook group.
+Living with roommates has many benefits aside from saving money.
+Regardless of whether they’re local or international students, you can have someone to explore your study abroad destination and make discoveries with.
+This is one of the best ways to experience a new city.

-Consider the exchange rate
+Consider the Exchange Rate

-Search for the best deals
+Search for the Best Deals

 This may be one of the easiest ways to budget your spending.
 There are many tools available to search for the best deals.
-Kijiji and Facebook Marketplace may be used to purchase furniture, frames, various supplies and used books amongst many other things.
-You may even consider checking Amazon and the host school’s bookstore for any used books, rentals or discounts.
-Oftentimes, students sell books once they’ve completed the course.
-Students post on Facebook or print flyers on campus informing others of the type of book, its cost and their contact information.
-The cost of books can truly add up, so you want to avoid paying the full price if you can.
+Kijiji and Facebook Marketplace can be used to purchase used or new furniture, frames, supplies, and books.
+You may even consider checking Amazon and your host school’s bookstore for used books, rentals, or discounts.
+Students often sell books once they’ve completed the course.
+They’ll post on Facebook or hang flyers around campus advertising the type of book, its cost, and their contact information.
+The cost of textbooks can add up, so you want to avoid paying the full price if you can.

 Studying abroad is an exciting experience.
-Between travel, food, accommodations and social events, it’s easy for expenses to add up.
+Between travel, food, accommodations, and social events, it’s easy for expenses to add up.
 By implementing these strategies, you’ll have no problem saving money and reducing the overall cost of international education.